The maximal potential energy of biased random walks on trees: Introduction

 Let us present the main result of the paper.

 \begin{theorem} Assume $(\ref{cond-hab})$ and $(\ref{integrability-assumption})$.
 We have, on the set of non-extinction,

 \end{theorem}

+Theorem \ref{t:main} can be viewed as another multiscale phenomenon of the randomly biased walk $(X_n)$ from the perspective of potential energy.

 The rest of the paper is as follows.
-Section \ref{s:preliminaries} recalls some known techniques of branching random walks which are going to be used in the proof of the theorem.
+Section \ref{s:preliminaries} recalls some known techniques of branching random walks which are going to be used in the proof of Theorem \ref{t:main}.
 The section is preceded by a brief Section \ref{s:outline_proof}, where we outline the main ideas in the proof of Theorem \ref{t:main}.
 It turns out that the proof relies essentially on a quenched tail estimate of excursion heights of biased walks.
 This tail estimate, stated in (\ref{key-estimate}), is proved in Section \ref{s:ub} by means of a second moment argument.
 The second moment argument being rather involving, we present it by means of two lemmas (Lemmas \ref{l:Sigma} and \ref{l:Z}), serving as the key step in the proof of the upper and lower bounds, respectively, in (\ref{key-estimate}).
 Lemma \ref{l:Z} is quite technical; its proof is the heart of the paper.
-Finally, a few remarks and questions are presented in Section \ref{s:remarks}.

 Throughout the paper, we write $f(r) \sim g(r)$, $r\to \infty$, to denote $\lim_{r\to \infty} \frac{f(r)}{g(r)} =1$, and $f(r)=o(1)$, $r\to \infty$, to denote $\lim_{r\to \infty} f(r) =0$.
 For any pair of vertices $x$ and $y$ in $\T$, we write $x<y$ (or $y>x$) to say that $y$ is a descendant of $x$, and $x\le y$ (or $y\ge x$) to say that $y$ is either a descendant of $x$ or is $x$ itself.